MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-CoreData/content.md

 ```

 #CoreData's Object Type
+As of Xcode 8, CoreData now generates code for you, based on a data model that you specify.
+It used to be that we had to both give CoreData a model AND write all of the code ourselves, but now Xcode will do it for us!
+That being said, it's important for you to know a bit about what Xcode is doing for you, so we're going to explain some of how CoreData works.
+This will help when you go on to build your own app, and will help prevent any issues you might run into.

-When using CoreData to store objects, the object we are storing must inherit from a CoreData provided class called `NSManagedObject`.
+When CoreData stores and object, the object inherits from a CoreData provided class called `NSManagedObject`.
 For instance, if we wanted to store and retrieve objects of type `Person`, we would declare the `Person` class as follows:

 ```
 class Person: NSManagedObject {